KrishnaBhat00/ctf-writeups/misc/google-forms.md

 entry.1377469227=5&fvv=1&partialResponse=[[[null,853714080,["batman's kitchen"],0],[null,561191505,["a"],0],[null,267419203,["8"],0]],null,"2396555994171379564"]&pageHistory=0,2,3,5&fbzx=2396555994171379564&continue=1
 ```

-The first field includes the entry for a given question, this form only had one question per page, but persumably there might be more if there were more questions on the page.
+The first field includes the entry for a given question, this form only had one question per page, but presumably there might be more if there were more questions on the page.
 The partial response includes a list of all of the previous page numbers and and the chosen answers.
 The page history parameter includes the pages visited, it can be manipulated without needing to put in feasible path (it may give problems, but seems to be fine as long as the page exists).
 Why forms appears to use both a long random generated integer and a linear sequential reference to track pages I do not know.
 I also do not know what `fvv` and `fbzx` refer to.

 Best I can tell, neither the requests nor responses leak the Google Sheets it sends information too.